kotayam/pokodb/README.md

-An in memory database written in C
+An in-memory database written in C